H3N9/Sop-2/README.md

 espectially for Java, there is Clone method to clone someting, you just import to your class that you want to clone it.

 ### Object Pool
-an Object pool is a container which contains a specified amount of objects.
+An object pool is a container which contains a specified amount of objects.
 When an object is taken from the pool, it is not available in the pool until it is put back.
 Objects in the pool have a lifecycle: creation, validation and destroy.